Winterwell Associates Ltd: Standard Terms and Conditions

 2. If the Client fails to make any payment without giving notification of due cause, then Winterwell may withhold delivery of any deliverables and will not be responsible for any inconvenience, loss or damage so caused.

-7. The Client agrees to make payment by the method stipulated in the contract to the location stipulated in the contract.
-Winterwell shall be entitled to recover any costs caused by any client variations in this respect not agreed in advance.
+6. The Client agrees to make payment by the method stipulated in the contract to the location stipulated in the contract.
+Winterwell shall be entitled to recover any costs caused by any variations not agreed in advance.

 1. Most contracts that extend across several months provide for stage payments.
 These are negotiated in advance as part of the normal discussions prior to agreement of the contract.